Kyle Tucker Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Braves pitching staff ranks 13th in MLB.
+- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Braves' 3.28 team ERA ranks sixth among all league pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.37).

-- The Braves will send Elder (2-0) out to make his fourth start of the season.
-He is 2-0 with a 1.53 ERA and 17 strikeouts in 17 2/3 innings pitched.
+- Wright (0-0) gets the starting nod for the Braves, his third this season.

-- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Kansas City Royals while giving up hits.
+- In his last time out -- in relief on Tuesday -- the righty tossed 2/3 innings against the San Diego Padres while surrendering hits.

-- In three games this season, the 23-year-old has a 1.53 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .246 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.